alexmstancu/simple-atm/README.md

 1. win 10
 2. IntelliJ IDEA
 3. Postman
+4. cmd

 ## Starting the app (win 10)

 1. `git clone https://github.com/alexmstancu/simple-atm.git`
 2. `cd simple-atm`
-3. `mvnw clean install`
+3. `mvnw clean install'
-4. `mvnw spring-boot:run`
+4. `mvnw spring-boot:run` or
 5. the web app will start on `http://localhost:8080/atm/userAccount`

 ## Playing with the app

 There are a few users accounts already setup into the DB.
 Use them to test the app.
 The app does not offer you a way to create/delete users, it relies on the idea they are already present, created by some other system/API beforehand.
-Here they are (this is actually the DB schema, sand the auto-generated id, which is not used in the app):
+Here they are (this is actually the DB schema, sans the auto-generated id, which is not used in the app):
 ```
    name,       account_number, pin,   balance)
   ('alex',    '11111',        '1234', 500.12),